 In Southeast, the department is using mark-recapture methods with external tags and fin clips to estimate abundance and exploitation rates for sablefish in the NSEI Subdistrict.
 Sablefish are captured with pot gear in May or June, marked with a tag and a fin clip then released.
 Tags are recovered from the fishery and fish are counted at the processing plants and observed for finclips.
-The allowable biological catch (ABC) for 2011 was based on the 2010 Petersen-estimated number of sablefish fish in NSEI.
-The forecast for 2011 was made by decrementing the 2010 estimate to account for natural mortality, and adding a number of age-4 recruits equal to that of 2010.
-Each age class was converted to biomass using the average weight of that age class from the 2010 commercial fishery.
-The forecast for 2011 was 16,284,116 round pounds of sablefish.
-An $F{50\%}$ (=0.070) harvest rate was applied to the point estimate of the forecasted biomass to give a ABC of 1,046,873 round pounds.
-This represents a 16% decrease from the 2010 ABC (1,250,961 round pounds).
+The 2012 recommended ABC of 1,160,674 round pounds was calculated by applying 2012 fishery mortality at age (based on a harvest rate of 7.5% using the $F{50\%}$ biological reference point (BRP)) to the 2012 forecast of total biomass at age and summing across all ages.
+The 2012 ABC is an 11% increase from the 2011 ABC (1,046,873 round pounds), which was also based on the $F{50\%}$ BRP (the harvest rate was 7.0% for 2011).
+Since 2009 BRPs have become more conservative, i.e. $F{45\%}$ in 2009, and $F{50\%}$ since 2010.

 In addition to the mark-recapture work, an annual longline survey is conducted in NSEI to provide biological data as well as relative abundance information.
 In SSEI only an annual longline survey is conducted to provide biological data as well as relative abundance information.
 Unlike NSEI, the department does not currently estimate the absolute abundance of SSEI sablefish.
 There appears to be substantial movement of sablefish in and out of the SSEI area, which violates the assumption of a closed population, consequently, Peterson mark-recapture estimates of abundance or exploitation rates are not possible for this fishery.
 Instead, the SSEI sablefish population is managed based on relative abundance trends from survey and fishery CPUE data, as well as with survey and fishery biological data that are used to describe the age and size structure of the population and detect recruitment events.
 (Contact Kristen Green).